Howell Raines: Later activities

 Raines reviewed his tenure as executive editor of the New York Times in a 21,000-word piece published in the May 2004 issue of The Atlantic.
 In it, he said that he was hired by Sulzberger in the shared conviction that The Times had grown complacent and no longer functioned as a meritocracy in the assignment of stories to reporters.

 In the private meeting with reporters called by Sulzberger, in which the owner announced Keller's succession to Raines' old job, Sulzberger reportedly denied ever holding such a view.
 Raines stood by his account and implied that Sulzberger was retreating from the position which he said he and the owner shared at the time of his promotion.

 In the only interview I have given on the Jayson Blair affair, I spoke on the Charlie Rose show of the resistance I had encountered as a 'change agent' who was handpicked by the publisher to confront the newsroom's lethargy and complacency.
 A few days later, as he introduced my successor, Bill Keller, to the assembled staff, Arthur [Ochs Sulzberger, Jr.] rebutted my comment by saying, 'There's no complacency here—never has been, never will be.'
 I can guarantee that no one in that newsroom, including Arthur himself, believed what he said ...
 Arthur's words signaled that nothing dramatic would be done to upset the paper's cosseted world.

 Raines revisited the controversy in his 2006 book, The One That Got Away.
 It combines fishing stories and a review of his career as a journalist and editor.
 He assessed the events preceding the Jayson Blair scandal and his own dismissal.
 On January 14, 2008, Condé Nast Portfolio announced that Raines would become its media columnist.
 His first column, published in the March issue, analyzed the possibility of Rupert Murdoch buying the New York Times, which he said would have deeply adverse consequences.
 Raines published an op-ed in the March 14, 2010, edition of The Washington Post that was highly critical of Fox News Channel.
 He suggested its biased reporting was not sufficiently criticized by legitimate media.

 Books by Raines

-In addition to his 2006 memoir, Raines' books have included a novel, Whiskey Man (1977); an oral history of the civil-rights movement, My Soul Is Rested: Movement Days in the Deep South Remembered (1983); and the best-selling memoir Fly Fishing Through the Midlife Crisis (1993).
+In addition to his 2006 memoir, Raines' books have included a novel, Whiskey Man (1977); an oral history of the civil-rights movement, My Soul Is Rested: Movement Days in the Deep South Remembered (1983); the best-selling memoir Fly Fishing Through the Midlife Crisis (1993); and Silent Cavalry: How Union Soldiers from Alabama Helped Sherman Burn Atlanta--and Then Got Written Out of History (2023).

 Family

 Raines's son Ben was the discoverer of the remains of the last known ship to bring Africans as slaves to the United States, the Clotilda, in Alabama waters in 2019.

-His other son, Jeff, is a founding member and guitarist for the New Orleans Jam band, Galactic.
+His other son, Jeff, is a guitarist for the New Orleans band Galactic.